Our Work | Christopher Columbus Fellowship Foundation

 Grew the program from an initial 600 participants in the first year to 3,000 participants per year.

-Helped the 15 grantee teams to implement their ideas into their communities with 5 teams earning a U.S. Patent for their ideas and 3 teams earning provisional U.S. Patents.
+Helped the fifteen grantee teams implement their ideas into their communities with five teams earning a U.S. Patent for their ideas and three teams earning provisional US Patents.

-Hosted 8 teams at each annual National Championship Event, facilitating sessions to support students with teamwork, problem-solving skills and public speaking.
+Hosted eight teams at each annual National Championship Event, facilitating sessions to support students with teamwork, problem-solving skills and public speaking.

 Assisted sponsors in meeting their goals of reaching underserved populations.
 The program achieved and maintained: